mohan0806/linkedin-post-generator/README.md

 GEMINI_API_KEY = "YOUR_GEMINI_API_KEY_HERE"
 ```

-**Important:**
-*   Replace `"YOUR_YOUTUBE_API_KEY_HERE"` with your actual YouTube Data API v3 key.
+**⚠️ Important:**
-*   Replace `"YOUR_GEMINI_API_KEY_HERE"` with your actual Google AI (Gemini) API key.
+*   Replace the placeholder values with your *actual* API keys.
+*   Get a YouTube Data API key from the [Google Cloud Console](https://console.cloud.google.com/apis/library/youtube.googleapis.com).
+*   Get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-*   **Never commit your `secrets.toml` file to version control.** Add `.streamlit/secrets.toml` to your `.gitignore` file.
+*   **Never commit your `secrets.toml` file!** The included `.gitignore` file should already prevent this.

+---

-## How to Run
+## ▶️ How to Run

-Once the dependencies are installed and secrets are configured, run the Streamlit application from your terminal:
+With setup complete, launch the Streamlit app from your terminal:

 ```bash
 streamlit run linkedin_streamlit_app.py
 ```

-This will open the application in your default web browser.
-Enter a YouTube video URL and click "Generate Knowledge Post" to get your LinkedIn content.
+Your browser should automatically open the application.
+Paste a YouTube video URL, click "Generate Knowledge Post", and share your insights on LinkedIn!